gravitational/careers/challenges/platform/troubleshooting.md

 # Summary

-This exercise simulates a troubleshooting session where several faults and failures have been created in a sample environment, requiring the candidate to investigate and solve problems.
+This exercise simulates a troubleshooting session; The candidate must investigate and solve several faults and failures across Linux servers.

-# Requirements
 The challenge is set up as a remote troubleshooting session.
-The candidate and Teleport engineers in similar roles will join a live troubleshooting session via zoom screen sharing.
-The candidate will be required to solve several faults created in a simulated customer environment.

-These problems represent the hardest type of troubleshooting we have to do, solving systems problems with unfamiliar software and simulating the worst-case experience of solving difficult problems we've witnessed in the field.
-These problems come from our experience solving unexpected problems and miss-configurations in a production environment.
+Teleport engineers will follow along via Zoom screen sharing as the candidate SSHs into Linux servers and debugs a range of problems.

+The sandbox problems are designed to simulate real-world troubleshooting encountered in our jobs.
+To solve them, the candidate will need to interact with unfamiliar software, debug systems level problems, and make changes to remediate the issues -- similar to responding to unexpected downtime.
+The problems stem from our experience debugging unexpected problems and misconfigurations in both our own and our customer's production environments.

 # Guidance
 ## Interview Process
-The interview team and candidate will join a scheduled zoom call for the troubleshooting session, scheduled for 2.5 hours.
+The interview team and candidate will join a scheduled Zoom call for the troubleshooting session, scheduled for 2.5 hours.

 - 5m - Intro and Setup
 - 60m - Troubleshooting